Short on time? Here’s the fastest, quickest, and easiest way to speed up (and clean) your computer:

 15. Change Your PC’s Power Settings

-Your computer sometimes reserves a little bit of performance in order to save energy, especially in the case of laptops which aren’t connected to a power outlet.
+Your computer sometimes reserves a little bit of performance in order to save energy, especially in the case of laptops that aren’t connected to a power outlet.

 Changing your PC’s power settings is easy.
 Simply click on the battery icon in your Windows tray and slide the slider to “Best Performance”.

 One possible cause of a PC slowdown is an error in the way your hard drive stores and accesses data.